tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志采集/LogListener 采集/LogListener 安装和部署/LogListener 安装指南_intl_en.md

-LogListener is a log collector provided by Cloud Log Service (CLS).
-You can install and deploy it on a machine to collect logs quickly.
+LogListener is a log collector provided by CLS.
+You can install and deploy it on a server to collect logs quickly.

 ## Installation Environment

 LogListener supports only Linux 64-bit operating systems and does not support Windows now.
 It is compatible with mainstream Linux operating system versions.
-If LogListener is incompatible with the Linux operating system version you use, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).
+If LogListener is incompatible with the Linux operating system version you use, [submit a ticket](https://console.cloud.tencent.com/workorder/category).

 | OS &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Compatible Versions                                               |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |